kakhi-kotchauri/Arduino-Autonomous-Robot/README.md

 here is a robot sketch 1.0 stable beta.

-currently only manual and hybrid modes are working, full autonomius mode will be added in the future,
+currently only manual and hybrid modes are working, full autonomius and follow me mode will be added in the future,

 ### currently robot can :